CryptoGing/Guide/docs/gettingStarted/piAppPlatform/piAppPlatformAPIs.md

 Authorization method: Access token
 <br>
-Response type: PioneerDTO
+Response type: UserDTO

 The request will fail (401 HTTP error code) if the token has been tampered with, as a tampered Access token would not belong to any Pioneer.

 #### /payments
-Payments are covered in greater detail in the [Pi Payment Flow](../../../importantTopics/paymentFlow) section of this guide.
+Payments are covered in greater detail in the <a href="../../../importantTopics/paymentFlow">Pi Payment Flow</a> section of this guide.
 If this is your first implementation of a Pi payment, it's highly recommended to read that section in addition.
 It covers how Pi Payments are initiated and completed.
 This section only covers the API calls.

 The APIs for payments all have the base route `/payments`.
 It is important to not create payments using the Platform API.
 Use the client-side Javascript SDK for this purpose.